olinrobotics/irl/stereo_vis.md

   *Insert CAD model*

   This was a better solution, as the single mount was structurally stiffer than two constrained single camera mounts.

+  *Insert transparent assembly render*

+  The mount was held in place inside the head through 4 screw "pins," (2 on either side of the head).
+The pin forces exerted by the screws were sufficient to hold the mount immobile in the head under stress.

+#### Future improvements

+**An additional clip on the back of the camera mount (to secure the cable to the mount)**

+  While our mount design was adequate for holding our cameras steady, the micro-USB 3.0 to USB 2.0 cables had a tendency to come unplugged from the cameras when handled or disturbed too much.
+We resoldered the micro-USB 3.0 female ports on the oCams, which reduced instances of this problem, but did not completely solve them.

+#### Arduino powered turntable

 ### The Software

 #### OpenCV